AaronWard/covidify/README.md

   --source TEXT   There are two datasources to choose from, John Hopkins
-                  github repo or wikipedia -- options are git or wiki respectively [Default: git] --country TEXT  Filter reports by a country
-  --help          Show this message and exit.
+                  github repo or wikipedia -- options are git or wiki respectively [Default: git] --country TEXT  Filter reports by a country [Default: Global cases] --help          Show this message and exit.
 ```